MarcelBostelaar/FederatedArchive/devnotes.md

 - [] Add hash to files + revision
 - [] Diff view for text files
 - [] Job to recheck everything in db
+- [] extra table outside main app for redirecting old urls to new editions/files